 In addition to the costs included in your APR, your loan will likely come with other small fees.
-These fees vary from lender to lender, but should be both fair and absolutely transparent.
+These vary from lender to lender, but should be both fair and absolutely transparent.
 The most common are:

 - Late and unsuccessful payment fees.
 These make sense — if you’re borrowing someone else’s money, you need to pay it back as agreed.
 They tend to be a mix of flat fees and a percentage of your loan amount, so pay close attention to that language.
-SoFi’s late fee is “the lesser of 4% of the payment due or $5,” while Lending Club and Upstart both ask for “the greater of 5% of the unpaid installment amount or $15.”
+SoFi’s late fee is “the lesser of 4% of the payment due or $5,” while Lending Club asks for “the greater of 5% of the unpaid installment amount or $15.”
 Avant has a cool late-payment refund feature, which we’ll talk more about it a bit.

 And they let you know what rate you qualify for without affecting your credit score.

 “The best way to find the best loan is to try a few different companies and actually go through the process of applying to see the official rate you would be getting,” says Erik Kroll, a certified financial planner with Hilltop Financial Advisors.
 “Then you can calculate the total cost of the loans — including any fees — and weigh your options by comparing the monthly payment, how long the loan will last, and how much total interest you’ll pay.”